ksachin7/spring-mvc-practice/readme.md

 - Spring MVC using Java configuration.
 - More complex form handling and persisting data using Hibernate and MySQL.
-- Using Thymeleaf, Hibernate, Lombok, etc.
+- Practiced Thymeleaf, Hibernate, Lombok, etc.
+- Practiced form validation.

 ### See note on